openSUSE/news-o-o/_posts/2013-03-13-opensuse-12-3-free-open-and-awesome.markdown

-<blockquote>â€ž6 months of open collaboration by our international Free Software community has once again resulted in a awesome product.
-It is great to see openSUSE again bring a stable but not outdated product to its users.â€</blockquote>
+<blockquote>„6 months of open collaboration by our international Free Software community has once again resulted in a awesome product.
+It is great to see openSUSE again bring a stable but not outdated product to its users.”</blockquote>

-_â€“ said Michael Miller, VP of SUSE_
+_– said Michael Miller, VP of SUSE_

 ## Support and life cycle